rfunix/bloodaxe/README.md

 ![bloodaxe logo](/images/logo.png)

-`bloodaxe` is the nice way to testing and metrify api flows.
+`bloodaxe` is the nice way to testing and metrifying api flows.

 **Usage**
 ---